 In addition, central banks and regulators have raised concerns about the systemic risk nature of financial institutions when they do not have a transparent methodology to allocate and manage the costs and revenues on their product portfolios.
-The UK Prudential Regulation Authory2, US Federal Reserve3, and CEBS4 issued papers explaining that the proper use of FTP is fundamental for the stability of the financial system.
+The UK Prudential Regulation Authority2, US Federal Reserve3, and CEBS4 issued papers explaining that the proper use of FTP is fundamental for the stability of the financial system.
 FTP is also a key concept for BIS5 as stated in the IRRBB regulation.
 To adapt, banks have improved accrual calculations to allocate revenues to different business units through more modern FTP methods.
-While this can be used for simple portfolios, this paper will show a general framework that can be applied to any bank structure.
+While the workflow described can be used for simple portfolios, the purpose of this paper is to show a general framework that can be applied to any bank structure.
 While financial products can have many risks, we will consider three main risks for this paper:

+Credit Risk

+The risk that the credit taker will not pay back what is due;

+Liquidity Risk

+The risk that the bank's depositors withdraw their money before the debtors will pay back;

+Market Risk

-- Credit Risk: the risk that the credit taker will not pay back what is due; - Liquidity Risk: the risk that the bank's depositors withdraw their money before the debtors will pay back; - Market Risk: the risk a change in market conditions will impact the profitability of the bank operations.
+The risk of a change in market conditions will impact the profitability of the bank operations.

-- 2. Bank of England Quarterly Bulletin, 2015 Q2.
-'A bank within a bank...," June 2015. - 3.
-US Federal Reserve, 'Interagency Guidance on FTP,' March 2016. - CEBS, 'Guidelines on Liquidity Cost Benefit Allocation,' October 2010.
-Bank for International Settlements (BIS), 'Interest rate risk in the banking book,' April 2016.
+Bank of England Quarterly Bulletin, 2015 Q2.
+'A bank within a bank...," June 2015.
+US Federal Reserve, 'Interagency Guidance on FTP,' March 2016.
+CEBS, 'Guidelines on Liquidity Cost Benefit Allocation,' October 2010.
+Bank for International Settlements (BIS), 'Interest rate risk in the banking book,' April 2016